Workforce Development Programs

 58,131 youth jobs were lost in Massachusetts between 2000 and 2009

-Workforce Development is integrated in all of our programs, beginning in grade 6, through the Mission Enrichment Program.
+Workforce Development is integrated in all of our programs, beginning in grade 6, through the STEAM Team program.
 As 9th graders, youth can apply for paid internships in one of our three Workforce Development Programs, engaging in meaningful work experiences and learning essential job readiness skills such as workplace etiquette, time management, effective communication and resume-writing.
 Youth can apply to work in one of the following programs:

 Training and Internships in Community Organzing